c4rO-0/jobage/README.md

 # jobage

-a job-management tool for cluster scheduling systems. remember only one set of commands for all the systems.
+a job-management tool with nice printing for cluster scheduling systems. remember only one set of commands for all the systems.